TNG/if-webpage-plugins/src/lib/green-hosting/README.md

 > [!NOTE] > `Green-Hosting` ([Green Web Foundation](https://www.thegreenwebfoundation.org/tools/green-web-dataset/)) is a community plugin, not part of the IF standard library.
 This means the IF core team are not closely monitoring these plugins to keep them up to date.
 You should do your own research before implementing them!

+The `GreenHosting` plugin checks whether the domain of the provided url is hosted with green energy as reported by the Green Web Foundation's [green web check database](https://www.thegreenwebfoundation.org/green-web-check/).

 # Parameters

 ## observations